For the Love of Boulder

 We hope you've been well and found some respite and peace among the forests, fields and foothills of this amazing place we are so lucky to call home.
-If you love this town as much as we do, we know you are looking for ways to support Boulder's recovery.
-The restaurants, shops and attractions that are the heart and soul of Boulder have endured more than most of us can imagine and remain at great risk.
+If you love this town as much as we do, we know you are looking for ways to support Boulder.
+The restaurants, shops and attractions that are the heart and soul of Boulder have already endured more than most of us can imagine and remain at great risk.
 Consider these actions you can make to help support the livelihoods of our residents and local business owners in our beloved Boulder.

 1. Visit Your Favorite Local Shops